 2. Cook from scratch as much as you can.

 Again, I know time can be an issue.
 Some ideas to help with that may be to form a cooking circle where you and four other friends each pick one recipe and make five batches of it, then swap.
 You will each have five dinners.
 But you’ll save some time because you will only shop and prepare for one dish.
-Or you can find a low-cost meal planning service like I have.
+Or you can find a low-cost meal planning service.
 It does all the thinking, planning, and work for you.
 Then you can just tweak as needed.

 Image by Pixabay